 Damage to the ulnar collateral ligament (UCL) of the elbow may require surgical repair or reconstruction, known as Tommy John Surgery.
 If you have a UCL injury, the Alta Orthopaedics team can help.
-With locations in Solvang and Santa Barbara, California, our board-certified orthopaedic surgeons manage these injuries in high-level athletes both with and without surgery.
+With locations in Solvang, Santa Maria, and Santa Barbara, California, our board-certified orthopaedic surgeons manage these injuries in high-level athletes both with and without surgery.
 Call Alta Orthopaedics to find out more or use the online form to book an appointment.

 Tommy John Surgery is a specialized procedure in which the Alta Orthopaedics team performs a UCL (ulnar collateral ligament) reconstruction.